DoctorKhan/The-Human-Experiment-Book/src/50_original_titans/02_tiamat_apsu.md

 - Consciousness expansion and transcendence capabilities
 - Direct interface with non-physical dimensions of reality

-These aren't fantasy abilities - they're the genetic inheritance from the original titans that has been systematically suppressed by the management systems that followed.
+What we’re describing here isn’t fantasy—it’s the genetic inheritance from the original titans, systematically suppressed by the management systems that followed.

 ## The Choice Point